rust-lang/reference/src/expressions.md

 Significantly, lambda expressions _capture their environment_, which regular [function definitions](items.html#functions) do not.
-Without the `move` keyword, the lambda expression infers how it captures each variable from its environment, prefering to capture by shared reference, effectively borrowing all outer variables mentioned inside the closure's body.
+Without the `move` keyword, the lambda expression infers how it captures each variable from its environment, preferring to capture by shared reference, effectively borrowing all outer variables mentioned inside the closure's body.
 If needed the compiler will infer that instead mutable references should be taken, or that the values should be moved or copied (depending on their type) from the environment.
 A